AvolitesLtd/TitanManual/prismdocs/prism/stage/surfaces.md

 To remove or duplicate a layer, it needs to be selected first.
 To select a layer, click on a layer element or tick its tick box.
 To rename a surface, double click on it.

+*Note: any changes on this page may cause the output to pause whilst changes are being applied.*

 ![Prism Stage Page](/prism-images/stage/prism-stage-view.png)